 - Member White Chapel Methodist Church

-- Named a Rising Star in Law & Politics magazine in 2004
+- Named to Texas Super Lawyers®- Rising Star list by Law & Politics magazine: 2004

 - Named one of the Best Lawyers Under 40 by D Magazine in 2006